darrylwest/coffee-shop-locator/README.md

 #### Conclusion

-For this project it is probably easier to create one from scratch.
+For this project it is probably easier to create one from scratch and just read lines and separate fields with simple comma split.

 ## Extensions & Enhancements